googlecodelabs/migrate-python2-appengine/README.md

 ## Prerequisites

-- A Google account (G Suite accounts may require administrator approval)
+- A Google account (Google Workspace/G Suite accounts may require administrator approval)
 - A Google Cloud (GCP) project with an active billing account
 - Familiarity with operating system terminal/shell commands
 - Familiarity with developing &amp; deploying Python 2 apps to App Engine